ADD CONDITION

 Dosage and Administration

-If you or your child is experiencing discomfort in a specific area, you can apply the medication directly to the affected skin.
-For adults and children aged 2 years and older, make sure to rub it on the area evenly, but do not apply it more than four times a day.
+You can use this medication by applying it directly to the affected area of your skin.
+For adults and children aged 2 years and older, make sure to rub it in evenly, but do not apply it more than four times a day.
+If you have a child under 2 years old, it's important to consult with your doctor before using this medication.

 What to Avoid